ThimbleInc/guava-mvp-2/README.md

 #### Useful Commands
 Working with Django and Docker simplifies developing websites greatly by automating many of the mundane and tedious tasks.
 However, this requires you to understand the different commands in place to run those automations.
-To run django commands you have to do this: `docker-compose exec backend python manage.py <command>` -List of Django commands: https://docs.djangoproject.com/en/1.9/ref/django-admin/ -List of Docker commands: https://github.com/wsargent/docker-cheat-sheet
+To run django commands you have to do this: `docker-compose exec backend python manage.py <command>`

+- List of Django commands: https://docs.djangoproject.com/en/1.9/ref/django-admin/
+- List of Docker commands: https://github.com/wsargent/docker-cheat-sheet

 #### Django
 - Models: https://docs.djangoproject.com/en/1.9/ref/models/
 - Settings: https://docs.djangoproject.com/en/1.9/ref/settings/
 #### Django Rest Framework
 Used to make our backend an api
 - http://www.django-rest-framework.org/

 ## Production Deployment
 - TBD